Why Whole Grains?

 Whole grains, refined grains, and enriched grains—what’s the difference?

-Before the days of over-processed, nutrient-deprived wheat, people relied on whole grains for the nourishment necessary to navigate life on the frontier.
-At Kodiak Cakes, we work to restore this tradition for today’s fast-paced lifestyles by making whole grains a central part of what we do.
+Before the days of over-processed, nutrient-deprived wheat, people relied on whole grain foods for the nourishment necessary to navigate life on the frontier.
+At Kodiak Cakes, we work to restore this tradition for today’s fast-paced lifestyles by making the use of whole grains a central part of what we do.
 Using only freshly ground whole grains in all of our products allows us to craft healthier foods that will power you through your most demanding days.

 What Exactly Are Whole Grains?